 - Scroll down to About phone

-- Tap on Build number about 7 times until you see a message saying "Developer options are activated"
+- Tap on Build number about 7 times until you see a confirmation message

 - Tap the back button and you will see the Developer options menu appear at the bottom of the settings page